liferay/alloy-editor/content/docs/develop/create_skin.md

 ## Create your Skin

-<p>Place all the icons you need inside an <code>svg</code> folder in your skin's icon folder.
-These icons will be merged with the default ones, and the resulting set will be used to generate your skin icon font</p>
+Place all the icons you need inside an <code>svg</code> folder in your skin's icon folder.
+These icons will be merged with the default ones, and the resulting set will be used to generate your skin icon font

-<p>Create a file called <code>main.scss</code> inside your skin folder.
-This will be the entry point of your skin and should contain all the styling of your look and feel.</p>
+Create a file called <code>main.scss</code> inside your skin folder.
+This will be the entry point of your skin and should contain all the styling of your look and feel.

 </article>